 Statement of Motivation

-- Highlight any involvement in the country's culture you've had and mention any prior international experience, especially if it was for study abroad.
+- Highlight any involvement in the country's culture you've had and mention any prior international experience, especially if it was for study abroad

 - Make sure to have topic sentences for paragraphs and an intro.
-Then, check for continuity and flow.
+Then, check for continuity and flow

 - Remember that the take-home point for the admissions committee is not that you did these things, checklist-style.
 It’s what you took away from doing these things and how you performed.
 For example, “On the policy side, I gained an understanding of international approaches to forest sustainability by studying abroad in Copenhagen...”
-Tell them what it gave you, not just that you did it.
+Tell them what it gave you, not just that you did it

-- Tell them you believe you are a well-suited or well-qualified candidate, and then show them why. (i.e. avoid things like “I am definitely” or “I deserve” in favor of “I bring an excellent set of skills [and here they are]”)
+- Tell them you believe you are a well-suited or well-qualified candidate, and then show them why (i.e. avoid things like “I am definitely” or “I deserve” in favor of “I bring an excellent set of skills [and here they are]”)

-- Be specific in what you have achieved and what you still plan to achieve.
+- Be specific in what you have achieved and what you still plan to achieve

-- Be humble.
+- Be humble

 - Say the grad school to which you’re applying that they would be a “cap” to the undergraduate years.
-You want to make it known that they are a stepping stone for reaching what you want to achieve.
+You want to make it known that they are a stepping stone for reaching what you want to achieve

 Another thing to focus on for European Master’s programs is the deadline -- especially if you have to submit everything via post since it'll take longer to send documents internationally.
-Also keep in mind time zone differences for both online and mail applications.
+Also, keep in mind time zone differences for online and mail applications.
 There’s nothing worse than going to submit your application only to find out that it's late because of the time difference.

 Another final piece of advice: if you're still in undergrad, start applying the summer before your senior year or plan to start applying after you graduate (with a potential gap in your studies).
 The earlier you can establish plans, the sooner you can find housing, apply for scholarships, purchase flights, and prepare for a move across the globe.

 Scholarships and finances

 To prepare, start looking at scholarships -- both through your grad school and outside providers -- when you begin the application process.
 Universities will likely have a scholarship specifically for international students, so ensure you apply for that!

 Some countries subsidize their education.
 For example, Germany has made all public universities free of tuition for all students, including international ones.
 This makes Germany an incredibly tempting option for a graduate degree.
-If you find a German private university that still makes you pay tuition, you can apply for funding from the DAAD or the German Academic Exchange Service.
-In this case, grad school abroad is cheaper than at home.
+If you find a German private university that still makes you pay tuition, you can apply for funding through DAAD, the German Academic Exchange Service.
+In this case, grad school abroad may even be cheaper than at home.

-If you want to stay in Europe and find work in your country once your study session is finished, you don’t want to pursue a visa that only gives you a leeway time of two weeks to get out the country unless you’re very certain you’ll have a job once you graduate.
+If you want to stay in Europe and find work in the country once your study session is finished, you don’t want to pursue a visa that only gives you a leeway time of two weeks to get out of the country unless you’re very certain you’ll have a job once you graduate.

 |France||$56 - $110|